 For more information visit the Victorian Building Authority Swimming pools, spas and safety barriers

 Always watch young children around water.

-Permanent safety barriers are required for all permanent or relocatable pools and spas capable of containing a depth of water greater than 300 mm, including:
+Well-maintained safety barriers are required around all permanent or relocatable swimming pools and spas in Victoria capable of holding more than 300mm of water, including:

 - In-ground swimming pools

 - Hot tubs and Jacuzzis

 - Indoor swimming pools